Yubisaki/vuepress-plugin-blog/README.md

 [{ name, path, pages }]
 ```
   - name: The tag name, such as `React`, `Redux`
-  - path: The tag path which page show the tag's posts, such as `xxx.blog/tag/react` will show the posts(the pages field) which tag is `react`
+  - path: The path which page show the posts of a specific tag, for example `xxx.blog/tag/react` will show the posts(the pages field) which tag is `react`
-  - pages: The posts which the tag contain
+  - pages: The posts which the tag field contains

 **Vue.computed.$tag/Vue.computed.$category**
-This value is a item of `Vue.computed.$tags.list` which the name field equal to `this.$route.meta.tagName`
+This value is a item of `Vue.computed.$tags.list` which the name field equals to `this.$route.meta.tagName`

 ## The Layout maybe you should support

 - Tags: This layout is used to show the tags page or tag's post, such as `xxx.blog/tag/`

-- Tag: This layout is used to show the posts which tag equal to tag url, such as `xxx.bloh/tag/react` will show the post which tag is `react`
+- Tag: This layout is used to show the posts which tag equal to tag url, for example `xxx.blog/tag/react` will show the post which tag is `react`

 - Categories: As same as the Tags layout